 Students will be advised as to exam times and locations closest to the student's preferred writing location.
 Upon successful completion of the exam, a certificate will automatically be issued to the student by the college.

-The Lawn and Garden Certification Program will not qualify dispensers selling Commercial or Restricted class pesticides.
+The Lawn and Garden Certification Program will not qualify dispensers selling Commercial or Restricted class pesticides or Schedule 4 pesticides with certification statements on the labels.